Let’s talk about wasting money, or more specifically, financial leaks.

 I believe this is the best way to ensure that you’re actually saving money each month – if the money is gone before you even notice it’s there, you can’t spend it.

-I also like to keep a small buffer in our checking account in case any small, unexpected expenses occur (which can happen frequently when you have kids and pets!)
+I also like to keep a small buffer in our checking account in case any small, unexpected expenses occur (which can happen frequently when you have kids and pets!) – it helps me get through any financial hardship.

 I’d determined the amount of money that would be transferred to our savings account by calculating a realistic monthly budget, but recently I’d noticed that despite “feeling” like I was sticking to the budget, the buffer seemed to be getting smaller and smaller.